rte-france/Grid2Op/docs/grid2op.rst

   constraints) the production of each generators.
 Knowing these information at any time steps, the powergrid state must satisfy the `Kirchhoff's circuit laws <https://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws>`_ .
-- stochastic environments: in all environment, you don't know the future, which makes it a "Partially Observable" environments (if you were in a maze, you would not see "from above" but rather see "at the first person").
-Environment can be "even more stochastic" if there are hazards / attacks on the powergrid.
+- stochastic environments: in all environment, you don't know the future, which makes it a "Partially Observable" environments (if you were in a maze, you would **not** see "from above" but rather see "at the first person": only seeing in front of you).
+  Environments can be "even more stochastic" if there are hazards or even adversarial: a malicious agent can take attacks targeted to endanger your policy.
 - with both **continuous and discrete observation space**: some part of the observation are continuous (for example the amount of flow on a given powerline, or the production of this generator) and some are discrete ( for example the status - connected / disconnected - of a powerline, or how long this powerline